 In this handy guide, we will take a look at the key types of Jon boat hull protection as well as ways to actually reinforce your Jon boat hull for even greater protection.

 Most of the hull protection tips given in this article are quick, and easy-to-apply, at-home solutions.
 However, other more intricate tips for ultimate hull protection and reinforcement are also covered.
-Be aware that those particular solutions will require specialised application and installation by a trained professional though.
+Be aware that those particular solutions will require specialized application and installation by a trained professional though.

 So, regardless of whether you want quick-fix hull protection tips or are more interested in professional hull reinforcement we are sure you will find a solution that is right for your boat in this article.